arjunaggarwal03/platonic-rotation/README.md

 At the root of 3D rendering is the usage of basic matrix multiplication to convert three-dimensional points (x,y,z) into two-dimensional coordinates (x,y).
 Using OpenCV, I developed a visualization of the application of projection and rotation matrices on four platonic solids (cube, octahedron, isocadehron, & dodecahedron).
 Knowledge of matrix mulitplication is needed to understand the math below.

 ## what it does
-Using OpenCV's `line(...)` and `circle(...)` built-in functions along with the `Mat` array class, I was able to create a visualization of the platonic solid rotation.
-Below, you can see what a isocadehron and a cube rotating look like.
+Using OpenCV's `line(...)` and `circle(...)` built-in functions along with the `Mat` array class, I was able to create a visualization of the platonic solid's rotation.
+Examples are shown below:

 <p align="center">
 <img src="https://media.giphy.com/media/f8c7qyFPRbzmIUBNEd/giphy.gif" height="300" width="300" hspace="20">